How to Build an Outstanding Pre-Med Resume

 Format: The format is chronological, with more visual elements.
 All sections are listed by date.

-What’s done right: On a positive note, the candidate in this resume for med school lists her MCAT score and when she took the MCAT.
-She mentions relevant courses and her research experience and publications.
+What’s done right: On a positive note, the candidate in this resume for med school lists his MCAT score and when he took the MCAT.
+He mentions relevant courses and his research experience and publications.

-Additional notes: She only lists her work and volunteer experience.
+Additional notes: He only lists his work and volunteer experience.
 This is usually preferred if you’ve been out of school for a while.
 Although there are many pre-med resume templates floating around the internet, the best resumes are to the point with minimal visual elements (as such, the competency levels on the side can be removed).

 Browse our pre-med resume database for 50+ examples of successful resumes!